Welcome to Torridge Common Ground

 Hi.
 I’m Jonathan Rose Torrington – Town & District ELECTED!!!
 I came to Great Torrington in 1975 and at 19 was the youngest worker in the condensary at the milk factory.
 I helped to lay pathways on the Commons and to build the lake and later as a town councillor, led a group of volunteers … Read more

-If we are to transition to a more participatory and connected form of governance and community life, we need to unleash a new energy and readiness to do things in a different way.
+If we are to transition to a more participatory and connected form of governance and community life, we need to prepare the ground to unleash a whole new energy and readiness to do things in a different way.

 What would the first steps look like in order to bring this about?